Dionisiy/CA/introduction-to-for-loops-in-js.md

 **Ending the for loop**

 We know how to control where the`for` loop starts.
-How do we control where it ends?
 Well, the second part of the `for` loop determines that.

 **Syntax**